Cray-HPE/docs-csm/upgrade/Prepare_for_Upgrade_to_Next_CSM_Major_Version.md

 or management network upgrades.
 If management network switches are reconfigured or new switches are added, and a custom CANU configuration with SNMP settings was not used, it is possible that an administrator may unknowingly push new switch configurations that omit SNMP.
-If in the process of fixing SNMP, an administrator then adds SNMP credentials to the switches that do not match what is stored in Vault and `customizations.yaml`, then the resulting REDS, PCS/RTS, and Prometheus errors can be difficult to diagnose and resolve.
+If in the process of fixing SNMP, an administrator then adds SNMP credentials to the switches that do not match what is stored in Vault and `customizations.yaml`, then the resulting HMS Discovery, PCS/RTS, and Prometheus errors can be difficult to diagnose and resolve.

 CANU custom configuration files should be stored in a version controlled repository so that they can be re-used for